danilito19/chicago-snow-viz/README.md

 ![CDO Step 10](images/CDO_Step_10.png)

 There is a link to check the status of the data set generation job.
 It's mostly useless, since you'll get another email dispatched as soon as it's ready for download.
+For this particular data set, which I've requested several times over in the process of creating this documentation, I had to wait about 12 minutes to get the download link.